1. Tunefox.com

 Learning Path

-This lesson path will teach you how to incorporate common Scruggs style backup licks up the neck, teardrop style backup, and a stud...
+This banjo lesson path teaches you how to incorporate common Scruggs-style backup licks up the neck, teardrop-style backup, and incl...

 Learn